mozilla-extensions/secure-proxy/docs/metrics.md

 All events are currently implemented under the **category: secure.proxy**.
 If not specified differently, **value** is passed as null.
+If not specified differently, **extra** is an object containing the extension version number.

 The **methods** are: